shaiMatz/FishingDetector/README.md

 ## Usage

+### Automatic Detection
 - **Automatic Detection**: URLs on the webpage are automatically scanned for phishing or malware.
 - **Report Suspicious Links**: Click the "Report" button next to any flagged URL to report it to Google.

+### Using `index.html` for Systematic Testing

+The `index.html` file is designed to facilitate the systematic testing of the Phishing Detection and Reporting System using a CSV file of URLs.
+This file automates the process of feeding URLs to the Chrome extension and collecting results for analysis.

+#### Steps to Use `index.html`:

+1. **Prepare Your Dataset**:
+   - Ensure you have a CSV file (`dataset_phishing.csv`) containing the URLs you want to test.
+The CSV should be formatted with the URLs in one column and corresponding labels (e.g., phishing, legitimate) in another.

+2. **Open `index.html`**:
+   - Open Google Chrome and navigate to the directory where the project is located.
+   - Double-click on `index.html` or open it in Chrome by dragging the file into a new tab.

+3. **Upload the CSV File**:
+   - On the `index.html` page, you’ll see an interface prompting you to upload a CSV file.
+   - Click the "Choose File" button and select your `dataset_phishing.csv` file.

+4. **Start the Test**:
+   - Once the file is uploaded, the testing process will begin automatically.
+   - The system will use the Chrome extension to check each URL against the Google Safe Browsing API.

+5. **View Results**:
+   - After the test completes, the results (e.g., accuracy, precision, recall, F1 score) will be displayed directly on the page.
+   - These metrics are calculated by comparing the detection results from the Chrome extension against the labels in the dataset.

+6. **Analyze Results**:
+   - Use the results to evaluate the performance of the Phishing Detection and Reporting System.
+   - The page also allows you to download the results for further analysis.

+### Example of Running a Test:

+1. Upload the CSV file containing phishing and legitimate URLs.
+2. The system will automatically process each URL and display whether it was flagged as phishing or not.
+3. Results such as accuracy, precision, recall, and F1 score will be displayed after all URLs have been processed.

 ## Contributing